 About a year ago I began a three part series on Egypt that I deemed to be as sporadic as it was un-chronological.
 True to my word, just over a year later I have returned to the theme to finish what I started.

-As any trip to Egypt do will, adventure began in Cairo, which you can read all about in Part 2.
+As any trip to Egypt will, my adventure began in Cairo, which you can read all about in Part 2.

 I was a part of a 9 day Top Deck Tour and after 2 days and 1 night in Cairo 11 of us boarded a night train bound for Aswan.
 It took 15 whole, damn, bloody hours but as promised on my ticket, eventually we got there.
 I was lucky enough to get a few hours sleep, but they weren’t good ones.